-Prerequisite: Jr/Sr Level
+Prerequisite: Junior or Senior Level

-CRIMINAL JUSTICE Course Descriptions
+CRIMINAL JUSTICE

 CJUS 116 INTRODUCTION TO CRIMINAL JUSTICE - 3 semester hours

 Provides an overview of the criminal justice system.
 This overview includes the history of the system and the major processes that are carried out by the different agencies of the criminal justice system.
 It describes the process of arrest, adjudication, corrections and release.